nrfconnect/sdk-nrf/include/bluetooth/mesh/light_ctrl_srv.rst

 ------------

 The regulator relies on regular sensor input data to function correctly.
-This sensor data must come from an external :ref:`bt_mesh_sensor_srv_readme` model, reporting the ambient light level with the :cpp:var:`bt_mesh_sensor_present_amb_light_level` sensor type.
+This sensor data must come from an external :ref:`bt_mesh_sensor_srv_readme` model and report the ambient light level with the :cpp:var:`bt_mesh_sensor_present_amb_light_level` sensor type.
 The Sensor Server should publish its sensor readings to an address the Light LC Server is subscribed to, using a common application key.

-The Light LC Server will process all incoming sensor messages, and use them in the next regulator step.
+The Light LC Server will process all incoming sensor messages and use them in the next regulator step.
 The regulator depends on frequent readings from the sensor server to provide a stable output for the Lightness Server.
 If the sensor reports are too slow, the regulator might oscillate, as it attempts to compensate for outdated feedback.